vadimdemedes/pastel/README.md

   --help     Show help                                                 [boolean] --version  Show version number                                       [boolean]
 ```
 As you can see there's no longer documentation provided for the `name` option.
-For this reason we recommend sticking with `Prop Types` for handling user input.
+For this reason, we recommend sticking with `Prop Types` for handling user input.

 ## User Input